How do Spinal Cord Injuries Affect the Body?

 - Problems with emotions or social interactions

 When a person experiences symptoms resulting from a complete or incomplete spinal cord injury, this can affect them for the rest of their lives.
 Spinal cord injury victims may need intensive physical therapy and rehabilitation and possibly in-home care for the remainder of their lives.
+Many people can experience a spinal cord injury in conjunction with a traumatic brain injury.

 Anytime a person sustains a spinal cord injury as a result of a vehicle accident caused by the actions of another driver, they need to seek legal assistance immediately.
 Spinal cord injuries can become incredibly costly, often reaching into the hundreds of thousands or even millions of dollars.
 Consult with a Nashville spinal cord injury attorney who can fully investigate the case, determine liability, and negotiate with insurance carriers and at-fault parties to recover full compensation.